linjh1118/Awesome-MLLM-For-Games/tools/arxiv_tools/asset/update_0323/method_papers/final_survey_method_papers.md

-training environments by giving it the task description and simulator objectives that the agents should learn and then asking it to generate a set of environment configurations (e.g., different terrains, items initially given to agents, etc.).
+training environments by giving it the task description and simulator objectives that the agents should learn and then asking it to generate a set of environment configurations (e.g., different terrains, items initially given to agents, etc).
 Next, we train a small RL agent in a mixture of the original and LLM-generated environments.
 Then, we enable the LLM to continuously adapt the generated environments to progressively improve the skills that the agent is weak at, by providing feedback to the LLM in the form of the agent's